nikolayg/nikgrozev-website/_posts/blog/2014-07-31-starting-vm-with-custom-image-security-group-and-key-pair-via-jclouds.md

 The first interesting point is that we need to override the list of available VM images (line 19) with a custom query, so that we can use our own private VM image.
 Secondly JClouds does not support specifying key-pairs for all cloud providers and hence the "keyPair" method is not present in any base class.
-To avoid using provider specific <u>ComputeService</u> implementations we dynamically inspect if the current provider supports key-pairs (lines 35-36).
+To avoid using provider specific `ComputeService` implementations we dynamically inspect if the current provider supports key-pairs (lines 35-36).

 As a result the method returns a list of the addresses for each instantiated VM.